HOW DO WE ARRANGE A WEDDING AT ST NICHOLAS’ OR ST MARY'S CHURCH?

 If you have had your own Order of Service printed, please bring this to the rehearsal if possible.

-Weddings at St Nicholas’ and St Mary’s are usually taken by our Team Rector, or our Team Vicar if the Rector is not available.
+Weddings at St Nicholas’ and St Mary’s are taken by our Team Vicar.

 THE MARRIAGE DOCUMENTS